danialesaid/Cellular-Connected-Alien-Dodger/README.md

 # CellularDodger

-This project is an embedded system game that plays on an LCD screen.
+* This project is an embedded system game that plays on an LCD screen.
 It was developed for my CS122A class at UC Riverside.
-The goal of the game is to control a player with a joystick and avoid obstacles.
+* The goal of the game is to control a player with a joystick and avoid obstacles.
 The longer that you last against the obstacles the faster the character moves.
-The project connects via bluetooth to a server (my computer in the video) that stores a list of phone numbers and the highest all time score.
-When the highest all time score is beat, the embedded system sends a message to the server to update the highest score.
-The server updates the score and sends a text message to the list of phone numbers with the new all time high.
+* The project connects via bluetooth to a server (my computer in the video) that stores a list of phone numbers and the highest all time score.
+* When the highest all time score is beat, the embedded system sends a message to the server to update the highest score.
+The server then updates the score and sends a text message to the list of phone numbers with the new all time high.

+Technologies
 1. Atmega 1284
 2. Bluetooth
 3. Twilio